sdondley/ClimateChangeChat/notes/current-notes.md

 #### 10th
 ##### old/new imacs connected well through ethernet
+* having issues with disply of youtube videos with note headers
+    * showing up as raw html in a `<pre>` tag
+    * probably will require more modifications to raku post processor script
 * faster transfer speeds
 * can also be used to stream audio from 2020 to 2014
     * using audio hijack/loopback (see below)